-For this setting Configure as needed

-Embedded output None

-group(s) Groups 1, 2, 3, 4

-For this setting Config Configure as needed Timing offset Betwee Between -200 ms and +200 ms. The default is 0 ms. Audio Output Tags - Add tags for languages or other purposes to this channel's audio tracks.
+For this setting Configure as needed Embedded output group(s) None Groups 1, 2, 3, 4 Timing offset Betwee Between -200 ms and +200 ms. The default is 0 ms. Audio Output Tags Add tags for languages or other purposes to this channel's audio tracks.
 Refer to "Adding audio tags" on page 238.
-Display audio meters Yes No Displays meters on the chamier pane for addition
+Display audio meters Yes Displays meters on the channel pane for audio level monitoring.